SlimShadys/PeriodontitisPrediction/README.md

   <img alt="Detecting PAI 3" src="docs/images/out_2.jpg" width="47%">
 </p>

 PeriodontitisPrediction is a comprehensive deep learning toolkit for dental image analysis, providing tools for detection and segmentation of dental structures and periapical lesions, via Periapical Index (PAI), in radiographic images.
-The suite includes state-of-the-art models for object detection (RF-DETR, YOLO) and segmentation tasks.
+The suite includes state-of-the-art models for object detection and segmentation tasks, such as RF-DETR and YOLO.

 ## ✨ Features
 - 📊 **Multi-dataset support**: Works with Periapical, DENTEX, and custom dual-labeled datasets